jfioasd/Flip/README.md

 After halting, if nothing is outputted, the entire stack is `chr`'d before outputting as a single string, so nothing additional is outputted.

----
+## IP wrapping

 Another thing is that execution will be terminated if the IP goes out of the left bound, but the IP will wrap backwards for the right bound.

-How wrapping is done: whenever the IP points to an index greater than the program length during program execution, we use whatever amount IP goes over the end of the program as a backwards index to the next character scanned by IP.
+Wrapping: Whenever IP points to a position after the end of program, the amount that IP goes over the last character is used as a backwards index to the next character scanned by IP.

 This can be visualized as follows (suppose our program is 5 chars):
 ```